 Students with disabilities.
 Requires the Indiana management performance hub to: (1) use its data resources and technology to cross-reference with data bases of certain state agencies to identify certain former students with disabilities (eligible individuals); (2) coordinate with the state department of health to determine whether identified eligible individuals are deceased; and (3) provide the information concerning eligible individuals to the department of workforce development (DWD).
 Requires the state department of health to, not later than November 1, 2021, coordinate with the Indiana management performance hub.
 Requires the DWD to: (1) communicate with identified eligible individuals; and (2) provide to the eligible individuals a copy of a resource list concerning training and education opportunities and employment services resources.
-Requires the state advisory council on the education of children with disabilities (council) to annually update and submit the resource list to the department of education and the DWD.
-Requires the department's and DWD's Internet web sites.
+Requires the state advisory council on the education of children with disabilities (council) to annually update and submit the resource list to the department of education and DWD to post a copy of the most recently updated resource list on the department's and DWD's Internet web sites.
 Requires the DWD, in consultation with the department of education, to prepare and submit an annual report to the general assembly and the council.
 Requires the state board of education to, not later than December 1, 2021, adopt rules to create an alternate diploma for students with significant cognitive disabilities.